Itheum/itheumcore-elrond-sc-claims/README.md

 ### Setting up dev environment (project development bootstrap) + how to build

+- Note that these are also needed before upgrading where things like the MX libs have been changed from previous version
-- Uses `multiversx-sc-* 0.39.5` SDK libs (see Cargo.toml)
+- Uses `multiversx-sc-* 0.39.5` (starting v3.0.0, we used 0.43.4) SDK libs (see Cargo.toml)
-- Building requires minimum **mxpy 6.1.1** (newer version should also work but devs used 6.1.1).
+- Building requires minimum **mxpy 6.1.1** (starting v3.0.0, we used mxpy 8.1.2).
 Check version using `mxpy --version`
-- To build the project, requires minimum Rust version `1.68.0-nightly`.
+- To build the project, requires minimum Rust version `1.68.0-nightly` (staring v3.0.0, we used 1.75.0-nightly).
 Check your Rust version by running `rustc --version`.
 To update your Rust, run `rustup update`.
 To set to nightly run `rustup default nightly` (devs used 1.69.0-nightly)
 - After you make sure you have the minimum Rust version you can then begin development.
 After you clone repo and before you run build, deploy or run the tests - follow these steps

 ```